RayhanHamada/reku-discord-bot/README.md

 - [ ] fetch ask/bid
 - [ ] fetch crypto gainers/losers per 1 hari
 - [ ] watch harga per currency per user

+## Configuration

+The commands configuration can be found under src folder, you can customize the prefix, timezone, and timeformat for the bot.